yuki-kimoto/gitprep/README.md

 ## Copyright & license

-Copyright 2012-2016 Yuki Kimoto.
+Copyright 2012-2024 Yuki Kimoto.
 All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+Bundled vectorial icons (octicons) are covered by the MIT license.